drseg/swift-fsm/README.md

 #### Actions and Concurrency

-Currently, in order to work reasonably in a SwiftUI and Swift Concurrency world, the FSM runs its critical loops on the Main Actor, and expects that the actions you pass it will do so as well.
-Internally, the method `handleEvent` and all actions are therefore annotated `@MainActor`.
+In order to work reasonably in a SwiftUI and Swift Concurrency world, the FSM is `@MainActor` isolated, and requires that the actions you pass it will be so as well.

 There are two versions of `handleEvent`, the first as shown above and in all the examples, and the second named `handleEventAsync` which must be called with `await`.